 Thirty minutes is a long time if you suffer from anxiety or panic attacks, fearing that you can’t breathe, that you’re going crazy or even that you’re about to die from a heart attack.

-This is really a failure of the medical model, of course; that all we have to do to fix conditions like anxiety and depression is to give you a drug.
+This is really a failure of the medical model, of course; that all we have to do to fix conditions like anxiety and depression is to hand out a drug.

-Yes, sometimes the drugs work but for many people I’ve seen over the years the opposite is true.
-My own experience of using Prozac, for instance, turned me into a zombie!
+Sure, sometimes the drugs work but for many people I’ve seen over the years the opposite is true.
+Either nothing changes or the symptoms get worse.

-Surely there must be something that works better than this, I often thought to myself or discussed with my colleagues.
+I often wondered to myself, ‘surely there must be something that works more reliably than this?’
 I thus began a search that would lead me down an unexpected route.

-Like Mindfulness, the technique I’m about to share with you might not address underlying causes of anxiety, anger, or panic (which may be rooted in your past) but it will help you to lower emotional arousal as it occurs in the present.
+Like Mindfulness, the technique I’m about to share with you might not address underlying causes of anxiety, anger, or panic which may be rooted in your past.
+But it will help you to lower emotional intensity as it occurs in the present.

 And when mastered, it can help you to quickly calm down – within minutes – and regain control of your emotional brain.
 And the good news is that it’s simple to learn.